Finding the Best Banks in South Carolina

 Best Online/Mobile Experience: Bank of America

 Bank of America narrowly missed the title of “Best National Bank in South Carolina,” although it undoubtedly claims the best mobile experience of any bank in the state.
 In fact, J.D.
-Power recognized the bank for its apps too, giving it the 2018 award for “an outstanding mobile banking customer experience.”
+Power recognized the bank for its apps too, giving it a recent 2018 award for “an outstanding mobile banking customer experience.”
 The app is available for both Android and Apple phones, and has a 4.8-star rating between both stores.

 What this app is aimed to do, and does so successfully, is to allow customers to do nearly anything they could in a branch, only remotely.
 This is principally accomplished through mobile check deposit, internal account transfers and the ability to look over your transaction histories and current account balances.
 Zelle® is included too, affording you the ability to pay and receive money from friends and family even if they don’t bank with Bank of America.
 Through this app, you can also find online bill pay, travel notices, an ATM locator and the balances of your non-bank accounts (mortgages, auto loans).

 Being that Bank of America is one of the largest financial institutions in the U.S., it should come as no surprise that it has thousands of branches and fee-free ATMs all over the country.
 There are about 80 branches in South Carolina with ATMs at each, along with numerous other machines sprinkled across retail locations, airports and other places.